Mobile-Computing-Winter-2021/assignment0-vijayshekhar/README.md

 using appropriate functionality in the UI.
 For example, you have one UI control like button that says now start your wardriving.
 ● Given a test RSSI measurements of these APs, return your location.
 Think of a nice UI to develop this.
-For example, again having one UI control says a button that lets you test.
+For example, again having one UI control says a button that lets 1 test.
 During testing it will get RSSI of the APs nearby by getting the WiFi scan results.
 Then, it will match it to stored information with a single point that is most similar to the test data.